DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 {inset-text}
 #### Providers should note:

-* The API will not allow withdrawals for participants who have not had a started declaration submitted against them.
-If a participant withdraws before a started declaration has been submitted, providers should inform their contract manager who can advise
+* The API will **not** allow withdrawals for participants who have not had a `started` declaration submitted against them.
+If a participant withdraws before a `started` declaration has been submitted, providers should inform their contract manager who can advise
-* DfE will only pay for participants who have had, at a minimum, a started declaration submitted against them
+* DfE will **only** pay for participants who have had, at a minimum, a `started` declaration submitted against them
-* If a participant is withdrawn later in their training, DfE will pay providers for any declarations submitted where the declaration_date is before the date of the withdrawal
+* If a participant is withdrawn later in their training, DfE will pay providers for any declarations submitted where the `declaration_date` is before the date of the withdrawal
-* The amount DfE will pay depends on which milestones have been reached and declarations submitted before the participant withdraws.
-[View ECF schedules and milestone dates](LINK NEEDED)
+* The amount DfE will pay depends on which milestones have been reached with declarations submitted before withdrawal.
+[View ECF schedules and milestone dates](/api-reference/ecf/schedules_and-milestone-dates)
 {/inset-text}

 ### Notify DfE a participant has changed their training schedule

-Participants can choose to follow [standard or non-standard training schedules](LINK NEEDED).
+Participants can choose to follow standard or non-standard training schedules.

+All participants will be registered by default to a standard schedule starting in September.
 Providers must notify the DfE of any schedule change.

-Notify DfE a participant has changed their training schedule by using the endpoint:

 ```
  PUT /api/v3/participants/ecf/{id}/change-schedule
 ```

 An example request body is listed below.

 Successful requests will return a response body including updates to the `schedule_identifier` attribute.

 For more detailed information see the specifications for this [notify that an ECF participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-change-schedule-put).